kubernetes-sigs/cluster-api/docs/proposals/20181121-machine-api.md

 Brian Grant (@bgrant0607) and Eric Tune (@erictune) have indicated that the API pattern of having "Conditions" lists in object statuses is soon to be deprecated.
-These have generally been used as a timeline of state transitions for the object's reconcilation, and difficult to consume for clients that just want a meaningful representation of the object's current state.
+These have generally been used as a timeline of state transitions for the object's reconciliation, and difficult to consume for clients that just want a meaningful representation of the object's current state.
 There are no existing examples of the new pattern to follow instead, just the guidance that we should use top-level fields in the status to reprensent meaningful information.
 We can